 The nervous system regulates every cell, tissue and organ in your body.
+Providing there is no interference, your body can function optimally.

 How does chiropractic work?